 - Bariatric surgery.

 Usually, the symptoms of low potassium content are mild.
 Sometimes the effects of low potassium content can be vague.
-There may be more than one symptom that involves the gastrointestinal tract, kidneys, muscles, heart and nerves.
+More than one symptom may involve the gastrointestinal tract, kidneys, muscles, heart, and nerves.

-Weakness, tiredness or cramping in the arm or leg muscles, sometimes severe enough to cause inability to move the arms or legs due to weakness (such as paralysis).
+Weakness, tiredness, or cramping in the arm or leg muscles, sometimes severe enough to cause an inability to move the arms or legs due to weakness (such as paralysis).

 - Tingling or numbness

 - Nausea or vomiting

 - Palpitations (feeling that your heart beats irregularly).

 - Spend large amounts of urine or thirst most of the time.